 If you have students that would like to take their distance/hybrid class tests or do make-up tests at a campus testing center, you have four choices: The Testing Center, REACH (for those with REACH accommodations), the Franklin Center in Rocky Mount, and the Greenfield Center in Botetourt.
 All four are considered VWCC campus testing centers.
 They will proctor your tests but are not considered outside proctors as these are all VWCC sites with VWCC employees.

 To clarify this, an ad hoc committee has worked with the directors of each center to ensure that there is a consistent mechanism to send tests and instructions, that tests are securely stored, that tests are appropriately proctored, and that there is a defined mechanism for returning tests to faculty.
 If you have questions about these processes, the directors of these centers will be available at the Faculty Senate meeting during the spring in-service to answer questions about how these are administered.

-You are familiar with the processes for the LTC and REACH, but we have updated those for the Franklin Center (FC) and Greenfield.
+You are familiar with the processes for the Testing Center and REACH, but we have updated those for the Franklin Center (FC) and Greenfield.